-You’d probably agree that while distributed teams are the future, managing remote communication when people are spread around the world can be a massive challenge.
+You’d probably agree that while remote teams are the future, managing remote communication when people are spread around the world can be a massive challenge.

-The possibilities that remote work offers are amazing – from hiring top talents from anywhere in the world to completing projects in record time because teammates can work on them around the clock.
-But asynchronous communication sometimes leaves you hanging because you are not sure if the right messages have gotten through to all your employees.
+The possibilities that remote work offers are amazing, but asynchronous communication sometimes leaves you hanging because you are not sure if the right messages have gotten through to everyone on your team.

 Power up your workday

 Reach your goals faster with time tracking and work management.